aws-samples/aws-refactoring-to-serverless/README.md

 ## About this repo:
-This repo contains sample [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) implementation for the refactorings.
+This repo is AWS CDK implementation for the patterns in [Refactorings to Serverless](https://serverlessland.com/refactoring-serverless/intro).

 | Name | Description |